-- (i) with respect to each class of Class 1-AF Certificates, the weighted average Adjusted Net Mortgage Rate of the Mortgage Loans in Loan Group 1 as of the first day of the related Due Period (after giving effect to principal prepayments received during the Prepayment Period that ends during such Due Period) less a fraction, expressed as a percentage, the numerator of which is (x) the product of the monthly premium for the Class 1-AF Policy for that Distribution Date times 12, and the denominator of which is (y) the sum of the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 1 and the amount on deposit in the Pre-Funding Account in respect of Loan Group 1, adjusted, in the case of the Class 1-AF-1 Certificates only, to an effective rate reflecting the calculation of interest on the basis of the actual number of days elapsed during the related Accrual Period and a 360-day year, - (ii) with respect to the Class BF Certificates, the weighted average Adjusted Net Mortgage Rate of the Mortgage Loans in Loan Group 1 as of the first day of the related Due Period (after giving effect to principal prepayments received during the Prepayment Period that ends during such Due Period), - (iii) with respect to the Class 2-AV Certificates, the weighted average Adjusted Net Mortgage Rate of the Mortgage Loans in Loan Group 2 as of the first day of the related Due Period (after giving effect to principal prepayments received during the Prepayment Period that ends during such Due Period), adjusted to an effective rate reflecting the calculation of interest on the basis of the actual number of days elapsed during the related Accrual Period and a 360-day year, minus the percentage equivalent of a fraction, the numerator of which is (x) the product of (a) the sum of (1) the Net Swap Payment payable to the Swap Counterparty with respect to such Distribution Date times a fraction, the numerator of which is equal to 360 and the denominator of which is equal to the actual number of days in the related Accrual Period and (2) any Swap Termination Payment payable to the Swap Counterparty for such Distribution Date (other than a Swap Termination Payment due to a Swap Counterparty Trigger Event), and (b) a fraction, the numerator of which is the Interest Funds for Loan Group 2 for that Distribution Date and the denominator of which is the sum of the Interest Funds for Loan Group 2, Loan Group 3 and Loan Group 4 for that Distribution Date, and the denominator of which is (y) the sum of the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 2 and the amount on deposit in the Pre-Funding Account in respect of Loan Group 2. - (iv) with respect to each class of Class 3-AV Certificates, the weighted average Adjusted Net Mortgage Rate of the Mortgage Loans in Loan Group 3 as of the first day of the related Due Period (after giving effect to principal prepayments received during the Prepayment Period that ends during such Due Period), adjusted to an effective rate reflecting the calculation of interest on the basis of the actual number of days elapsed during the related Accrual Period and a 360-day year, minus the percentage equivalent of a fraction, the numerator of which is (x) the product of (a) the sum of (1) the Net Swap Payment payable to the Swap Counterparty with respect to such Distribution Date times a fraction, the numerator of which is equal to 360 and the denominator of which is equal to the actual number of days in the related Accrual Period and (2) any Swap Termination Payment payable to the Swap

-Counterparty for such Distribution Date (other than a Swap Termination Payment due to a Swap Counterparty Trigger Event), and (b) a fraction, the numerator of which is the Interest Funds for Loan Group 3 for that Distribution Date and the denominator of which is the sum of the Interest Funds for Loan Group 2, Loan Group 3 and Loan Group 4 for that Distribution Date, and the denominator of which is (y) the sum of the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 3 and the amount on deposit in the Pre-Funding Account in respect of Loan Group 3,
+- (i) with respect to the Class 1-A Certificates, the weighted average Adjusted Net Mortgage Rate of the Mortgage Loans in Loan Group 1 as of the first day of the related Due Period (after giving effect to principal prepayments received during the Prepayment Period that ends during such Due Period), adjusted to an effective rate reflecting the calculation of interest on the basis of the actual number of days elapsed during the related Accrual Period and a 360-day year, minus the Swap Adjustment Rate for such Distribution Date, - (ii) with respect to the Class 2-A-1 Certificates, the weighted average Adjusted Net Mortgage Rate of the Mortgage Loans in Loan Group 2 as of the first day of the related Due Period (after giving effect to principal prepayments received during the Prepayment Period that ends during such Due Period), adjusted to an effective rate reflecting the calculation of interest on the basis of the actual number of days elapsed during the related Accrual Period and a 360-day year, minus the Swap Adjustment Rate for such Distribution Date, - (iii) with respect to the Class 2-A-2 Certificates, the Net Rate Cap with respect to the Class 2-A-1 Certificates less the Class 2-A-2 Policy Premium Rate, - (iv) with respect to the Class 3-A Certificates, the weighted average Adjusted Net Mortgage Rate of the Mortgage Loans in Loan Group 3 as of the first day of the related Due Period (after giving effect to principal prepayments received during the Prepayment Period that ends during such Due Period), adjusted to an effective rate reflecting the calculation of interest on the basis of the actual number of days elapsed during the related Accrual Period and a 360-day year, minus the Swap Adjustment Rate for such Distribution Date, and - (v) with respect to each class of Subordinate Certificates, the weighted average of the Net Rate Cap for the Class 1-A Certificates, Class 2-A-1 Certificates and Class 3-A Certificates (weighted by an amount equal to the positive difference (if any) of the sum of the aggregate Stated Principal Balance of the Mortgage Loans in the related Loan Group and the amount on deposit in the Pre-Funding Account in respect to that Loan Group) over the outstanding aggregate Certificate Principal Balance of the Class 1-A, Class 2-A and Class 3-A Certificates, respectively. - The "Swap Adjustment Rate" for each Distribution Date is a fraction, expressed as a percentage, the numerator of which is equal to the sum of (a) the Net Swap Payment payable to the Swap Counterparty with respect to such Distribution Date times a fraction, the numerator of which is equal to 360 and the denominator of which is equal to the actual number of days in the related Accrual Period and (b) any Swap Termination Payment payable to the Swap Counterparty for such Distribution Date (other than a Swap Termination Payment due to a Swap Counterparty Trigger Event), and the denominator of which is equal to the sum of the aggregate Stated Principal Balance of the Mortgage Loans and the amount on deposit in the Pre-Funding Account. - "Class 2-A-2 Policy Premium Rate" means the monthly premium rate for the Class 2-A-2 Policy. - "Class 2-A-2 Reimbursement Amount" means, with respect to any Distribution Date, (i) all Insured Payments paid by the Class 2-A-2 Insurer, for which the Class 2-A-2 Insurer has not been reimbursed prior to such